ervandew/eclim/doc/content/vim/core/eclim.rst

 - **:EclimDisable** -
   Allows you to temporarily disable all communication with eclimd for the current vim session.
-Useful if you need to shutdown eclimd for one reason or antoher, and would like to disable vim's attempts to communicate with the non-existant server.
+Useful if you need to shutdown eclimd for one reason or another, and would like to disable vim's attempts to communicate with the non-existent server.

 .. _\:EclimEnable: